Gigaspaces/xap-docs/site/content/xap/12.3/admin/memoryxtend-rocksdb-ssd.markdown

 - <b>MemTable</b>: An in-memory data structure (residing on off-heap RAM) where all incoming writes are stored.
 When a MemTable fills up, it is flushed to an SST file on storage.
 - <b>Log</b>: A write-ahead log (WAL) that serializes MemTable operations to a persistent medium as log files.
 In the event of failure, WAL files can be used to recover the key/value store to its consistent state, by reconstructing the MemTable from the logs.
 - <b>Sorted String Table (SST) files</b>: SSTable is a data structure (residing on disk) that efficiently stores a large data footprint while optimizing for high throughput, and sequential read/write workloads.
 When a MemTable fills up, it is flushed to an SST file on storage and the corresponding WAL file can be deleted.
+- <b> Built-in Cache</b>: MemoryXtend comes with a built-in cache.
+This cache is part of the space partition tier, and stores objects in their native form.

 # Configuration and Deployment